The British title and social system can be confusing to many.

-Yeoman was an attendant in a noble household and in a military context yeoman was the rank of the third order of fighting men below knights and squires.
+Yeoman was a free man or franklin.
+Originally an attendant in a noble household and in a military context yeoman was the rank of the third order of fighting men below knights and squires.
 From the 15th century it came to mean a commoner who who owned at least 100 acres of land – freehold, leasehold or copyhold.

 Primate is the most senior archbishop.

 Archbishop is a bishop of the highest rank who is in charge of churches and other bishops in a particular large area.

 Metropolitan bishop is a bishop empowered to oversee other bishops.